(MOST RECENTLY UPDATED: 09/22/2024)

 “LSPS provided an organized, challenging, competency-based, APA-accredited training experience.
 I had the opportunity to work with a wide diversity of clientele, exposure to a wide variety of psychological assessments, exposure to a variety of treatment milieus, competent supervision, participation with a professional, supportive, and fun team, the staff and to the community.
 I think Dr. Osborn and the team have packed as much learning, experience, and growth into the internship year as possible.”

 “I am happy with my internship experience and wouldn’t want to change it.
-I enjoyed and benefitted from my experience.”
+I enjoyed and benefited from my experience.”

 “All LSPS therapists were kind, encouraging, supportive, and helpful when asked.”